 You were not meant to do any one thing for the rest of your life.

-And yet this idea of birthright passion is promulgated throughout our society, throughout the Internet in particular, as if each person has a preordained vocation that he or she must pursue, as if evolution or natural selection or whatever has spent thousands of years plotting and transmogrifying so that you can be a writer or a yoga teacher or an astronaut.
+Yet this idea of birthright passion is promulgated throughout our society, throughout the Internet in particular, as if each person has a preordained vocation he or she must pursue—as if evolution, natural selection, or whatever—has spent thousands of years plotting and transmogrifying so you can be a writer, a yoga teacher, or an astronaut.

-But life doesn’t contain these kinds of absolutes.
-No one has a predetermined destiny; no one has a singular preexisting passion that is waiting to be uncovered.
-Truth be told, there are dozens—even hundreds—of things you can do with your life—work you can be happy and passionate about.
-Hence, ’follow your passion’ is crappy advice.
+Life doesn’t contain these absolutes.
+No one has a predetermined destiny; no one has a singular preexisting passion waiting to be uncovered.
+There are dozens, even hundreds, of things you can do with your life—work you can be happy and passionate about.
+Hence, “follow your passion” is crappy advice.

 What’s important to consider, then, is this question: What is my mission?

-You see, many of us go through life working a job or, worse, a career.
-We become accustomed to a particular lifestyle, a lifestyle that involves too much spending and personal debt and consumer purchases—our own personalized version of the American Dream.
-Then we get stuck on the corporate ladder, and before we know it we’re too high up to climb back down, so high up that even looking down is a terrifying proposition So we keep soldiering forward, onward and upward, without ever asking the important questions.
+Many of us go through life working a job or, worse, a career.
+We become accustomed to a particular lifestyle, a lifestyle that involves too much spending, personal debt, and consumer purchases—our own personalized version of the American Dream.
+Then we get stuck on the corporate ladder, and before we know it we’re too high up to climb back down, so high up even looking down is a terrifying proposition.
+So we keep soldiering forward, onward and upward, without ever asking the important questions.

-That’s not to say that there’s anything inherently wrong with working a job; we all have to keep the lights on.
-But when we travel too far from living a deliberate life—when we stop asking meaningful questions—we stop feeling fulfilled.
+There’s nothing inherently wrong with working a job: we all have to keep the lights on.
+However, when we travel too far from living a deliberate life—when we stop asking difficult questions—we stop feeling fulfilled.

-Like your passion, your mission is not preexisting.
-And it’s not always easy to find or pursue.
-But when you find something—anything—you’re passionate about and you make it your life’s mission, you will find great joy and rewards in the work you do.
+Like your passion, your mission is not preexisting, and it’s not always easy to find or pursue.
+When you find something—anything—you’re passionate about and you make it your life’s mission, you will find great joy and rewards in the work you do.
 Otherwise you’re just earning a paycheck.